ucsb/campus-cloud-docs/docs/general/support.md

 ### Microsoft

-You can contact Microsoft directly from the Azure portal — there is no separate sign-up step.
+You can contact Microsoft directly from the Azure portal.
 From anywhere in the portal, select the **?** (Help) icon in the top header, or open **Help + support**, then choose **Create a support request**.

 What Microsoft can help with depends on your subscription: